A group of students sit at tables in front of an instructor pointing to a display of a bar graph.

 Four-Year Plan

 This is a sample four-year plan for Consumer Behavior and Marketplace Studies.
-We encourage all students to consult with their academic advisor to develop an individualized plan that meets their specific needs.
+It is intended as a general guide and may not reflect the most current course offerings or requirement designations.
+We encourage all students to work with their academic advisor to develop an individualized plan and to verify all degree requirements through their DARS report.

 Please note there are several prerequisites required for course sequencing within the major.
 View prerequisites by clicking on the course links in the plan below.
 Some examples include: